 Toyosu Area Guide What is Toyosu

 Toyosu is a popular city with plenty of activities and great food.
-With the relocation of the Tsukiji Market to Toyosu in November 2016, Toyosu has been getting more and more attention.
+With the relocation of the Tsukiji Market to Toyosu in November 2016, it has been gaining more and more attention.
 If you come to Toyosu, here are some recommended sightseeing spots you should visit and restaurants you should dine in.

 がすてなーに(ガスの科学館)Gas Science Museum